Milswanca/VertexAnimationDocumentation/docs/va-asset-editor-custom-data.md

 ## How It Works

 When the instance is spawned, each custom float parameter will generate a value within its specified range.
 These values can then be accessed within your material graphs to create unique variations for each instance.

-## Reapply Custom Data

-The VA Asset Editor provides a "Reapply Custom Data" button that enables you to inject custom float data into your instanced VA mesh.
-By modifying these values, you can create visual variations between instances, ensuring each character or object appears unique in your scene.

-> **Note:** Remember to click the Rebuild Asset button after making changes to custom data settings.

 ## See Also